SkillsFundingAgency/dfc-devops/ArmTemplates/app-gateway-v2.md

 Each backend setting is specified by an object consisting of

+* name: string
-* name: the name the backend setting
+  The name the backend setting
-* port: port
+* port: int
+  Port number the backend
-* protocol: protocol
+* protocol: string
+  Protocol type, either Http or Https
+* hostnameFromBackendAddress: bool
-* hostnameFromBackendAddress: Select hostname from backend address
+  Select hostname from backend address
+* timeout: (optional) int
-* timeout: set the request timeout (optional)
+  Set the request timeout in seconds.
+Defaults to 20 seconds.
-* backendPath: override the backend path (optional)
+* backendPath: (optional) string
+  Override the backend path, no override if not specified
-* probeName: name of probe (optional)
+* probeName: (optional) string
+  Name of probe as specified in customProbes
-* authCerts: array of authentication certificates (optional)
+* authCerts: (optional) array of string
+  Authentication certificates
-* rootCerts: array of trusted root certificates (optional)
+* rootCerts: (optional) array of string
+  Array of trusted root certificates

+For more details see https://docs.microsoft.com/en-us/azure/templates/microsoft.network/2019-04-01/applicationgateways#ApplicationGatewayBackendHttpSettingsPropertiesFormat

 An example of a valid object